 The future proves promising for the talent as he prepares to release new music by Grammy award-winning producer Sal Oliveri.
 Matt explains: “Sal and I love a lot of the same music and we have a lot of the same beliefs and views about the world, so we’ve just clicked from day one.
 He’s not only been a great producer, but an incredible mentor and friend.
 I’ve learned a lot of lessons from him not only about music but about being a good husband and father.”

-The release is a follow-up to “Outskirts Of Grace,” which was described by Sounds Like Nashville as a “heavenly track” and “redemptive standout” that “puts Jordan’s commanding sandpaper vocal at the pulpit and backs it with a soul-stirring blast of gospel rock, adding up to a transformative anthem.”
+The release was described by American Songwriter as "unapologetically radio-ready" and is a follow-up to “Outskirts Of Grace,” which was described by Sounds Like Nashville as a “heavenly track” and “redemptive standout” that “puts Jordan’s commanding sandpaper vocal at the pulpit and backs it with a soul-stirring blast of gospel rock, adding up to a transformative anthem.”